slavaim/MacOSX-Kernel-Filter/README.md

 The hooker code can be found in DldHookerCommonClass.cpp .

-The driver uses C++ templates to avoid code duplication.
+The kext uses C++ templates to avoid code duplication.
 Though Apple documentation declares that C++ templates are not supported by I/O Kit it is true only if a template is used to declare I/O kit object.
 You can compile I/O kit module with C++ template classes if they are not I/O Kit classes but template parameters can be I/O Kit classes.
 As you probably know after instantiation a template is just an ordinary C++ class.
 Template classes support is not required from run time environment.
 You can't declare I/O Kit class as a template just because a way Apple declares them by using C style preprocessor definitions.

 Below is a call stack when a hooked I/O Kit object virtual function is called by IOStorage::open